Zero tax amounts and reverse charges

 Taxing authorities require businesses to obtain a license or otherwise register before starting to collect tax in their jurisdiction.
 Each jurisdiction has their own rules regarding when you’re obligated to register and begin collecting and remitting tax.
 Obligations can arise from, but are not limited to, a physical presence in the jurisdiction or from reaching a threshold of sales into a jurisdiction.
 For example, as of February 2021, for businesses based outside of California (for example, no physical presence), you only need to register when you surpass 500,000 USD in sales.

 Stripe automatically aggregates and analyzes your transactions and compares them to local thresholds.
-You can see these and add your registrations on the Thresholds tab.
+See Thresholds to get insights about your potential tax registration obligations.

 Learn more about how to register for sales tax, VAT, and GST in each location and, if you’re a Connect platform, how to use the Registrations API to manage tax registrations.
 You can also use Stripe to register on your behalf.